1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

   })
 ```

-[fitSize](https://github.com/d3/d3-geo#projection_fitExtent) make adjusting projection crops way simpler than fiddling with translate and scale values.
+[fitSize](https://github.com/d3/d3-geo#projection_fitExtent) makes adjusting projection crops way simpler than fiddling with translate and scale values.

-Since text and detailed features can be blurry on canvas if they aren't rendered at [double resolutionn](https://www.html5rocks.com/en/tutorials/canvas/hidpi/), I decided to make the map overlay with SVG. [topojson](https://github.com/topojson/topojson) merges the loaded state shapes into one shape which gets drawn to the screen as a path.
+Since text and detailed features can be blurry on canvas if they aren't rendered at [double resolution](https://www.html5rocks.com/en/tutorials/canvas/hidpi/), I decided to make the map overlay with SVG. [topojson](https://github.com/topojson/topojson) merges the loaded state shapes into one shape which gets drawn to the screen as a path.

 ```javascript
 var svg = d3.select('#graphic')